Protection Ritual to Stop conflict and War in Sudan

 Offerings of service: journaling, signal‑boosting, local support

-• Keep a journal of reputable updates and dated notes.
+• Keep a dated journal of reputable updates and short impressions so your practice stays connected to facts and local needs.

 Energy without escalation: avoid war‑fueling symbolism

-Do not use slogans or symbols that could be read as fueling conflict.
-We weave african traditional practice with restraint and respect.
-Focus energy on shelter, food, medical care, and safe crossings.
+Do not use slogans, banners, or symbols that could be read as rallying for one side.
+Weaving african traditional practice with restraint and respect means focusing your energy on shelter, food, medical care, and safe crossings rather than militarised imagery or rhetoric.

 Journal updates Track effects and facts Weekly